hilogames/Flippy/Development.md

 ## Future Tasks

+- Improve new-user game experience; in particular, it's confusing, and unclear what needs to be done to solve the challenge levels.

+  - One tester pointed out that using switches for outputs is confusing, because it seems like you should manually control a switch.
+So maybe create a variant of black/white which shows a big pink/gray bubble, and no switch?
+(They still can be switched manually, of course, but they don't *show* a switch.)

+  - During tutorial and first level, it should be made clear that the position of the train doesn't matter when the solution is checked, because the solution-checker looks at all possible train routes.

 - Make it an actual game.
 You know, for kids.
 Ideas:

   - Guns.
 A mortar segment which fires and can destroy track when